andrewrigas/oath/jwt/README.md

 The JWT layer depends on [oath0/java-jwt](https://github.com/auth0/java-jwt) library.
 Is inspired by [akka-http-session](https://github.com/softwaremill/akka-http-session) & [scala-jwt](https://github.com/jwt-scala/jwt-scala)
-if you have already used those libraries you would probably find your self's familiar with this API.
+if you have already used those libraries you would probably find your self familiar with this API.

 ---